Julen Guerrero Calvo: Life and career

 In 2017 he participated in the play Fuegos (Fires), written by Lola Blasco.
 The play won the "Best Show" award at the Valladolid International Festival.
 In 2019, he directed the play Yo, eromeno, a play about two men who maintain a relationship, with the collaboration of playwright and stage director José Manuel Mora Ortiz.
 The work won the second prize at the Youth Art Contest of the Youth Institute of Castile and Leon.
+The stage production had a notable reception and was performed in different theaters throughout Spain, among others, at the Euskalduna Palace in Bilbao, in Durango or in Madrid.

 In 2019 he participated in the work The Seagull (by Chekhov).
 The performance was selected to be performed in Saint Petersburg (Russia), in an international theater festival, in which several plays from different countries are selected to be performed for two weeks at the festival.

 During the years 2019 and 2020 he was selected as an assistant director in two large theatrical productions.
 The first, Yerma (by Lorca), directed by Pepa Gamboa and starring María León.
 The second, In the words of Jo...
 Little Women, based on the novel Little Women.

+Guerrero is a co-founder and member of the theater company Atrote Teatro (created in 2017), with which he has staged works such as A slight discomfort (2018), I, eromen (2019) or The loaves and the fishes (2022).
+In 2022 the company was selected within the residency framework of the "MeetYou" Festival in Valladolid.

+In 2022 he staged the play The loaves and the fishes (Los panes y los peces), co-directed by Guerrero and Popy Vegas, at the "MeetYou" Festival in Valladolid.
+The staging was very well received and was taken to other theaters in Spain.